-You shouldn’t approach circuit training like a standard workout.
+You shouldn’t approach circuit training as a standard workout.
 It’s meant to be faster paced.
 The goal is to move quickly from exercise to exercise and keep your heart rate up throughout the workout.
 By keeping the pace snappy, you get more cardiovascular conditioning.
 Studies show that circuit training can improve aerobic capacity, or V02 max, as long as you keep rest periods between exercises short, and the intensity relatively high.
 Ideally, move from one exercise to the next with as little rest as possible.
 If you have to stop and set up your weights, your heart rate drops and you lose some of the aerobic benefits.
 Plus, you’ll burn fewer calories if you pause to rest as well.

 Is circuit training a calorie burner too?
 Studies show you can burn 5 to 9 kcal/min. with circuit training but this assumes you keep the intensity high and rest periods minimal.
 To quicken the pace, know your exercises beforehand and make sure you can move quickly from station to station without pausing to set up weights or grab equipment.
 A little planning ahead will help make the workout seamless and boost the cardiovascular return you get when you train circuit style.
 Another way to increase the cardiovascular benefits of circuit training is to include aerobic intervals at some of your stations.
 For example, jump rope for 30 seconds at a station, do high-knees, butt kicks, kettlebell swings, or plyometric moves to increase your heart rate even more.
 Circuit workouts are highly customizable.